-2019 – present: Research and Literary Director at Sphinx Theatre, the UK’s longest established women’s theatre company.
-This has included producing three research reports on women in theatre – What Share of the Cake?
+2019 – 2023: Research and Literary Director at Sphinx Theatre, the UK’s longest established women’s theatre company.
+This included producing three research reports on women in theatre – What Share of the Cake?
 (2019), the Women in Theatre Forum Report (2020) and the Women in Theatre Survey (2021), each published in The Guardian newspaper, as well as designing and leading Sphinx Lab, a new programme to support professional female playwrights in the UK.

 2017 – present: Director of Art School, the new company supporting the education sector and arts industry to work together to improve and protect arts education.

-2016 – present: Director of University Women in the Arts , run in partnership with the Women of the Future Programme, Sphinx Theatre Company and others, to address why more women study the arts but less women work in the arts, particularly in artistic and leadership roles.
+2016 – present: Director of University Women in the Arts, run in partnership with the Women of the Future Programme, Sphinx Theatre Company and others, to address why more women study the arts but less women work in the arts, particularly in artistic and leadership roles.

 2016 – 2017: co-creator and Director of The Student Guide to Writing: Playwriting with the Bush Theatre and Oberon Books, a competition to provide access to the leading training coming out of the industry playwriting training programmes which had never been published before.